-Elm Street Kidz Club was registered as an out of school club and play scheme in 1992 and is on the Early Years Register and the compulsory and voluntary parts of the Childcare Register.
-It is situated in the Elm Street Nursery School in Skelmanthorpe, near Huddersfield and is managed by a committee of parents.
-The out of school club serves the local area and is accessible to all children.
-It operates from two rooms within the school and there is an enclosed area available for outdoor play.

-The out of school club employs four members of childcare staff, all of whom hold appropriate early years qualifications at level 3.
-The out of school club opens Monday to Friday, during school term time.
-Sessions are from 3.30pm until 6pm.
-The play scheme sessions are 8.30am until 6pm during the school holidays.
+Leprechauns Out of School Club was registered in 2004 on the Early Years Register and the compulsory and voluntary parts of the Childcare Register.
+It is situated in Walton Holymoorside Primary School in Holymoorside and is managed by Leprechauns Ltd. The club serves the local area and is accessible to all children.
+It operates from rooms in the school and there is an enclosed area available for outdoor play.
+The club employs three permanent members of childcare staff.
+Of these, two hold appropriate early years qualifications at level 3 and one at level 2.
+The club opens Monday to Friday, term time only.
+Sessions are from 3pm until 6pm.
 Children attend for a variety of sessions.
-There are currently 28 children attending of whom three are in the early years age group.
+There are currently 66 children attending of whom 10 are in the early years age group.
+It supports a number of children with special educational needs and/or disabilities.